gregfoletta/articles.foletta.org/content/post/2021-02-05-a-bit-on-the-nose/index.markdown

 ```

-We then use the `mc_cv()` (Monte-Carlo cross validation) function to create our sampled data sets.
-Technically we're not performing the cross-validation part, only using the 'analysis' or 'training' set that comes back from the cross-validation function.
+The the `mc_cv()` (Monte-Carlo cross validation) function to create our sampled data sets.
+Technically we're not performing the cross-validation part, only using the training set that comes back from the function and throwing away the test set.

-We create a worker function `mc_sample()` that we can pass it to `future_map()`.
-This which allows us to spread the workload across multiple cores on the system, speeding up the process.
+The worker function `mc_sample()` is created to be passed to `future_map()`.
+The sampling is an 'embarrassingly parallel' task, so we would remiss to not use all the compute available to us.

 We generate 20 samples (to be increased in the final version of this artucle) of .5% of the total races (~800).
-The returned results are then unnested, returning us back to our original tidy format, with each sample identified by the *sample_id* variable.
+The returned results are unnested, returning us back to our original tidy format, with each sample identified by the *sample_id* variable:

 ```r